-in 2017, as a junior in high school, writer and editor savannah bradley (rookie magazine, guided, things) decided to establish her own publication after an arts magazine she wrote for folded. the idea behind haloscope was simple: a truly digital community for gen-z creatives that was experimental, cerebral, post-modern and self-aware. soon after, photographer and creative director sawyer dixon joined on as assistant editor, and HS evolved from a zine to an international platform, with staff members and contributors from over 30 countries submitting their work and helping us with this grand experiment.
+In 2017, as a junior in high school, Editor-in-Chief Savannah Bradley (Rookie magazine, Guided, Things) decided to establish her own publication after an arts magazine she wrote for folded.
+The idea behind HALOSCOPE was simple: a truly digital community for Gen-Z creatives that was experimental, reflexive, and self-aware.
+Soon after, HS evolved from a zine to an international platform, with staff members and contributors from over 30 countries submitting their work and helping us with this grand experiment.

 We're fully independent and have been since our inception; we take writing, art, photography, music, videos, and other forms of work that don't fall into one considerable category.
 Limits do not exist because we don't allow them to.